parasol-framework/parasol/readme.md

 VECTOR     Vector API     Dependent on Display, Font
 ```

-If you disable an API that has dependencies, the dependent APIs will not be included in the build.
+If you disable an API that has child dependencies, the dependent APIs will not be included in the build.
 For instance, disabling Network will also result in HTTP being disabled.

 ## 6. Next Steps